songwaad/design-patterns-with-java/creational/prototype/README.md

    - **Diagram Description:**
      The Prototype pattern is used to create objects based on a template or prototype.
 It allows cloning of objects without needing to know their exact class type.
 This pattern is often used to create copies of complex objects efficiently.

 - **Class Diagram**

-  The class diagram below illustrates the structure of the Singleton Pattern implemented in this example:
+  The class diagram below illustrates the structure of the Prototype Pattern implemented in this example:

   ![Prototype Pattern Diagram](prototype-diagram.png)